microsoft/playwright/docs/src/api/class-request.md

 ## method: Request.serviceWorker
 * since: v1.24
 * langs: js
-* deprecated: This method is deprecated.
+* deprecated: Requests made by a Service Worker are not reported in Playwright.
 - returns: <[null]|[Worker]>

 This method will always return `null`.